 You will also have sufficient depth and breadth of knowledge in the subject to develop course materials, and a have a strong research and publication record.

 The duties and skills required are described in further detail in the job description.

-Shortlisting will take place later that week and interviews will be held online in early August.
+Shortlisting is expected to take place the following week and interviews will be held soon thereafter.